tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 ### Update/Create shaderc dependency using apothecary

+ShaderC is the shader compiler which we use to compile GLSL shader code to Vulkan's SPIR-V intermediate shader language.

 If you are on windows, you might want to check if apothecary has access to python.
 Python is required to build shaderc.
 In a mingw terminal, issue:

     python --version